bampli/model/README.md

-# hps-behave
+# bAmpli BDD model
 [![Build Status](https://travis-ci.org/bampli/model.svg?branch=master)](https://travis-ci.org/bampli/model)

-Hiptest publisher samples with Behave

-In this repository you'll find tests generated in Behave format from [Hiptest](https://hiptest.com), using [Hiptest publisher](https://github.com/hiptest/hiptest-publisher).
+Hiptest publisher with Behave: in this repository you'll find tests generated in Behave format from [Hiptest](https://hiptest.com), using [Hiptest publisher](https://github.com/hiptest/hiptest-publisher).

 The goals are:

- * to show how tests are exported in Behave.
+ * show bAmpli tests results
- * to check exports work out of the box (well, with implemented actionwords)
+ * develop exports implemented as actionwords

 System under test
 ------------------

-The SUT is a (not that much) simple coffee machine.
+The SUT is (being transformed from) a simple coffee machine.
 You start it, you ask for a coffee and you get it, sometimes.
 But most of times you have to add water or beans, empty the grounds.
 You have an automatic expresso machine at work or at home?
 So you know how it goes :-)

 Update tests
 -------------

 To update the tests: